H-1B Cap Gap

 Eligible students can continue their employment without interruption during the cap-gap extension period, provided their OPT was valid at the time of the H-1B petition filing.
 However, those who have entered the 60-day grace period are not authorized to work.

-Travel abroad is allowed for students with an approved H-1B petition and status change.
+• Travel During Cap-Gap – Students with an approved H-1B petition and status change can travel abroad.
 However, reentry to the U.S. is contingent on returning before the commencement of H-1B employment and is ultimately at the discretion of U.S. Customs and Border Protection.

-No application is needed for the cap-gap extension, and no new Employment Authorization Document (EAD) will be issued.
-The proof of continuing employment authorization is an updated Form I-20 indicating the extension provided by the student’s Designated School Official (DSO).
+• Proof of Continuing Status – The cap-gap extension does not require an application, and no new Employment Authorization Document (EAD) will be issued.
+The evidence of continuing employment authorization is an updated Form I-20 indicating the extension provided by the student’s Designated School Official (DSO).

 Denied H-1B Petitions